HORSE Mixed Poker Game

-But, in their Omaha game, Hold'em players appear to have common deficiencies.
-They 're typically going to over-value weak hands (because hands like two-pair are relatively strong in Texas Hold'em).
+But, in their Omaha poker, Hold'em players appear to have common deficiencies.
+They're typically going to over-value weak hands (because hands like two-pair are relatively strong in Texas Hold'em).
 They may think weaker Omaha drawings (like straight drawings on a flush draw board) are stronger than they actually are.
 As in Hold'em, these players are punished by playing wide ranges and betting for money, because they are going to call down with weaker hands than they should.

-Position should once again be a key factor in your decision-making process, and you can considerably extend your range from the button.
-Locate the weakest Omaha players at the table again, and try to play more pots against them, particularly in position.
+The position should once again be a key factor in your decision-making process, and you can considerably extend your range from the button.
+Locate the weakest poker players at the table again, and try to play more pots against them, particularly in position.
 These players are going to make the most mistakes and thus allow us to play the broadest profitable range.

 You will usually start seeing much weaker play during the Razz portion of a Horse Poker game.
 Razz isn't as common as Hold'em or Omaha, and as such, your opponents will appear to have less experience and make more frequent, bigger errors.